fatiabdulahi/telephone-number-valedature/README.md

-# telephone-number-valedature
-# Palindrome-Checker-project
+# Telephon Number Validator Project

 ## Project Description 📝

 > Provide a detailed overview of your project.
 Explain what it does, why it is useful, and any other relevant information.

-my project is cheacks input valio inteard by user if this input is a vaiead namber or not .
 Examples;
-I work index.html styles.css script.js
+my project is cheacks input value intered by user if this input is a valide namber or not .

 ## Demo 📸